awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

 ```

 **To enforce the use of IMDSv2 on all new instances**
 To ensure that IAM users can only launch instances that require the use of IMDSv2 when requesting instance metadata, you can specify that the condition to require IMDSv2 must be met before an instance can be launched\.
-For the example IAM policy, see [Working with Instance Metadata](ExamplePolicies_EC2.md#iam-example-instance-metadata)\.
+For the example IAM policy, see [Working with instance metadata](ExamplePolicies_EC2.md#iam-example-instance-metadata)\.

-### Configuring Instance Metadata Options for Existing Instances<a name="configuring-IMDS-existing-instances"></a>
+### Configuring instance metadata options for existing instances<a name="configuring-IMDS-existing-instances"></a>

 You can require the use IMDSv2 on an existing instance\.
 You can also change the PUT response hop limit and turn off access to instance metadata on an existing instance\.
 You can also create an IAM policy that prevents users from modifying the instance metadata options on an existing instance\.